jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 messages conn message = do
   messages <- liftIO $
 ```
-Messages will hold the messages we're going to query from the database.
+Messages will hold the resulting messages we're to querying from the database.
-`liftIO` means we're doing a function within the `IO` context (eg, interact with the world).
+`liftIO` allows functions within the `IO` context (eg, interact with the world).

 ```haskell
     PgBeam.runBeamPostgres conn $ do
 ```
 Run the beam Monad with help of a connection.
 In other words, everything within this do block is a query for the database,
-and we're explicitely using postgres.
+and we're explicitly using postgres to solve ambiguity.

 ```haskell
       let user = from message
 ```
 Retrieve the user from message for convenience.
-This is just a shorthand.

 ```haskell
       [user] <- runInsertReturningList (DB._users DB.awesomeDB) $ Beam.insertExpressions [DB.User{